traefik/traefik-helm-chart/README.md

 ### Deploying

-#### The standard way
+#### Standard Installation

+To install the chart with default values:

 ```bash
 helm install traefik traefik/traefik
 ```

-or:
+or, to install from the OCI registry:

 ```bash
 helm install traefik oci://ghcr.io/traefik/helm/traefik
 ```

-You can customize the install with a `values` file.
-There are some [EXAMPLES](./EXAMPLES.md) provided.
+To customize the installation, provide a custom `values` file:
-Complete documentation on all available parameters is in the [default file](./traefik/values.yaml).

 ```bash
 helm install -f myvalues.yaml traefik traefik/traefik
 ```

+To see example values files, refer to the provided [EXAMPLES](./EXAMPLES.md).

+For complete documentation on all available parameters, check the [default values file](./traefik/values.yaml).

-#### With additional CRDs chart
+#### With Additional CRDs Chart

-The CRD chart is an additional and optional Chart.
-When using it, the CRDs of regular Traefik Chart are not required.
+To manage CRDs separately, use the optional CRDs chart.
+When using it, the CRDs from the regular Traefik chart are not required.
-See [here](./CONTRIBUTING.md#about-crds) for more details
+For more details, see [here](./CONTRIBUTING.md#about-crds).

+To install with the CRDs chart:

 ```bash
 helm install traefik-crds traefik/traefik-crds